OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/advance-mapping-utility.md

 # Advance Mapping Utility

 ## Overview
 * This Advance Utility is useful when user want some customization in default xslt or user have some specific requirement.
-For acheiving those requirement OpsHub Integration Manager provides some Utilities which handle some custom requirement.
+For acheiving those requirement <code class="expression">space.vars.SITENAME</code> provides some Utilities which handle some custom requirement.

 ## Common placeholder and its value